-Under this structure, the comparison group is critical in determining student outcomes.
-I will refer to the students drawn from the population into a comparison group as a "cohort."
-The law of large numbers implies that the larger this draw of students becomes, the more
+Under relative evaluation, the composition of an agent's comparison group is critical in determining the agent's outcome at a given level of effort.
+I will refer to the sample drawn from the population into a comparison group as a "cohort."
+The law of large numbers implies that the larger this cohort becomes, the more it comes to resemble the distribution from which it is drawn.
+Since the composition of a cohort determines the incentives for effort by an agent, the size of a cohort affects those incentives by bringing its expected